Rosenheim–Salzburg railway: Current operations

 Frequent local passenger services, long-distance passenger services run over the line.

-The entire route is served by trains from Munich to Salzburg, which are operated by Meridian, a brand of the Bayerische Oberlandbahn.
+The entire route is served by trains from Munich to Salzburg, which are operated by the Bayerische Regiobahn.
 In addition, a train pair runs on the line from Rosenheim to Traunstein.
 The section between Freilassing and Salzburg is also served by two variations of line 3 of the Salzburg S-Bahn with different routes, together providing services at 20-minute intervals.
 Individual Regionalbahn services to/from Mühldorf run between Freilassing and Salzburg.
 An extension of line S 2 from Salzburg Hauptbahnhof to Freilassing is planned.

 EuroCity (EC) trains run between Frankfurt am Main and Salzburg via Rosenheim every two hours with stops at Prien, Traunstein and Freilassing.
 Since the 2008 timetable change, these trains continue beyond Salzburg to Graz and Klagenfurt in alternation.
 In between the EC trains, Railjet services from Munich to destinations in Austria and Hungary pass through without stopping between Munich and Salzburg.
 In addition, a pair of InterCity trains, named Königssee runs each day between Hamburg and Berchtesgaden via the line.

 The Austrian Federal Railways (ÖBB) operate long-distance trains on the Vienna–Salzburg–Innsbruck–Vorarlberg route on the line between Salzburg and Kufstein via Landl/Rosenheim every two hours non-stop.

 In the 2008 timetable a pair of Railjet services ran for the first between Budapest, Vienna and Munich.